-The New York State Department of Environmental Conservation (Department, or NYSDEC) has determined that hazardous wastes and/or hazardous constituents were released into the environment at the Lower Genesee River (Operable Unit 5 [OU-5] of the Eastman Business Park [EBP]) (the site).
-The Department, in consultation with the New York State Department of Health (NYSDOH), is proposing final corrective measures for the facility.
-The proposed corrective measure(s) is/are intended to attain the cleanup objectives identified for this site for the protection of public health and the environment.
-This Statement of Basis (SB) identifies the proposed corrective measure(s), summarizes the other alternatives considered, explains the reasons for selecting the proposed remedy, and solicits public involvement in the selection of corrective measure(s).
-The Department will select final corrective measure(s) only after the public comment period has ended and the information submitted during this time is reviewed and considered in the decision-making process.
+The New York State Department of Environmental Conservation (Department, or NYSDEC), in consultation with the New York State Department of Health (NYSDOH), has selected a corrective measure for the above reference site.
+The corrective measure is/intended to attain the cleanup objectives identified for this site for the protection of public health and the environment.
+This Statement of Basis (SB) identifies the selected corrective measure, summarizes the other alternatives considered, and explains the reasons for selecting remedy.